Skip to main content

 • Random Pitch: On State Enter, can be used to set the Audio Source to a random pitch (or a set one by having the min and max be the same).
 Can either be Always Applied, Applied if Stopped, or Never Applied, depending on the setting on the right.

-• Random Volume: On State Enter, can be used to set the Audio Source to loop or not.
+• Loop: On State Enter, can be used to set the Audio Source to loop or not.
 Can either be Always Applied, Applied if Stopped, or Never Applied, depending on the setting on the right.

 • Stop On Enter: Whether or not the current playing Audio Clip should be stopped upon entering the state.